Toward General Digraph Contrastive Learning: A Dual Spatial Perspective: Experiments

 \subsubsection{Training Time}

 We further compare the total training time and final accuracy of all models, as summarized in Fig.~\ref{fig:train_time}.
 S2-DiGCL achieves the highest accuracy among all unsupervised methods while maintaining competitive training time.
-This outcome demonstrates that the proposed dual-domain design does not introduce substantial computational overhead despite its additional modeling capacity.
+This outcome indicates that the proposed dual-domain design provides favorable accuracy-efficiency trade-offs on Citeseer, although it still introduces additional overhead relative to simpler single-branch methods.
 The efficient optimization behavior can be attributed to the complementary nature of the real-domain path augmentation and the complex-domain magnetic perturbation, which together enable faster convergence and more stable gradient propagation.
-Overall, these results confirm that S2-DiGCL attains both high accuracy and strong computational efficiency, making it well suited for large-scale directed graph learning.
+Overall, these results show that S2-DiGCL attains high accuracy with competitive runtime on the evaluated benchmark, while further improvements are still needed for substantially larger directed graphs.